linxule/liminal_backrooms/README.txt

 # Neural Link Interface

-A Python-based application that enables conversations between multiple AI models in a graphical user interface.
-The system supports various AI models including Claude, DeepSeek, OpenRouter models (GPT-4, Grok, Qwen), and Flux, allowing them to interact with each other through text and image generation.
+A variation on Andy Ayrey's Infinite Backrooms that enables conversations between multiple AI models in a graphical user interface.
+The system supports various AI models including the Claudes, DeepSeek R1, OpenAI models, Gemini, Flux Pro and others, allowing them to interact with each other through text and image generation.

 ## Features